 Pros and Cons of Fasted Rides

 We’ve gone over most of the positives of fasted training.
-Increased fat metabolization can help you lose weight, improve body composition, and reduce your reliance on carbohydrates during low-intensity rides.
+Increased fat metabolization can help cycling for weight loss, improve body composition, and reduce your reliance on carbohydrates during low-intensity rides.
 However, some negatives come along with the benefits.

-Fasted training increases the stress on your body, especially as the intensity ratchets upward.
-This can overwhelm your ability to recover fully, which will compromise the quality of future workouts.
-This is why it’s a good idea to start slow and limit fasted rides to 2-3 per week.
+However, fasted training increases the stress on your body, especially as the intensity ratchets upward.
+This can overwhelm your ability to recover fully, which will compromise the quality of future workouts.7 The single best way to get faster is to consistently complete the workouts in your training plan.
+Fasted rides can quickly derail your training plan.
+This is why it’s a good idea to start slow and limit fasted rides to only a couple of times per week.

-While fasted training might not be as easy as taking a “miracle” diet pill to lose weight, it’s surely effective.
+While fasted training might not be as easy as taking a “miracle” diet pill to lose weight, it can be effective.
 When you practice fasted training, not only will your body burn more fat during your workouts, it’ll also become programmed to favor fat as its fuel source even when you’re off the bike.
 But just like any other training tool, fasted training has its place and should be used only when the time is right.

 For more answers to your cycling training questions, listen to Ask a Cycling Coach — the only podcast dedicated to making you a faster cyclist.
 New episodes are released weekly.